misterfish/stick/README.md

   // --- `ifOk` is a convenience for `ifPredicate (ok)` or `ok | ifPredicate`
   // --- there is also a 'when' form, which has no 'else branch'.

-	  import { add, whenOk, } from 'stick' const add1 = 1 | add // or add (1)
+	  import { add, whenOk, } from 'stick-js' const add1 = 1 | add // or add (1)
 	  3    | whenOk (add1) // 4
 	  null | whenOk (add1) // undefined